 Monthly and quarterly (unaudited) financial statements are prepared and submitted to the Sponsor, as well as to the school's Board of Directors, for review and approval and its compliance.
 Budgets are also prepared and presented to the Board of Directors for review and approval at regularly scheduled board meetings.
 Upon adoption, the budget is posted to the school's website.
 In addition, annual budgets are submitted to the Sponsor.
 Annual Audited Financial Statements are presented to the Board of Directors upon completion, and submitted to the Sponsor and Auditor General per statute.
-The school monitors its Fixed Assets Inventory reconciled with the General Ledger (Exhibit N) on a semi-annual basis and uploads the report to Charter.
-Tools.
-Additionally, the school monitors the Fixed Assets Report for Bond Technology received through the bond technology funding on a semi-annual basis, as well and uploads the report to Charter.
+A fixed asset schedule is maintained and reconciled with the General Ledger (Appendix N) on a semi-annual Additionally, the school uploads an inventory report onto Charter.
+Tools on a semi-annual basis.
+The school monitors the Bond Technology inventory report for items received through the bond technology funding on a semi-annual basis, and uploads the report to Charter.
 Tools.